B.M.C. - Digital / Analogue Converter

 The B.M.C.
-DAC 1 is not only a digital-to-analog converter, it serves as a preamplifier and the control center of a consistent B.M.C. chain.
+DAC 1 is not only a digital-to-analog converter, but also serves as a preamplifier and the control center of a consistent B.M.C. chain.

 The DAC 1's asynchronous high-resolution USB input generates the music data stream just in front of the D/A conversion.
 The DAC 1's high-precision master clock is right next to the D/A-converter and creates the ideal foundation for a perfect time-corrected digital signal that produces a more natural sound than other DACs.